FREQUENTLY ASKED QUESTIONS

 Q :: When are Applications REALLY due?

-May 5, 2017.
-If your application is late but arrives before we review all the applications, we may be able to consider it.
+Last year, applications were due in early May.
+We take the due date seriously.
 Applications arriving after the due date will be considered for a wait list.
-If you have a problem getting us some materials before the due date, you are either far away or trying to send us too much.
-If you are far away, send us an e-mail; we will consider you based on what we have when we do the applications.
-If you have questions or concerns, please contact us.
-This is not a talent contest.
-See the next question.
+If you have a problem getting us some materials before the due date, send us an e-mail; we will consider you based on what we have when we do the applications.
+If you have questions or concerns, please contact us!

 Q :: What should an applicant send?

-Good Things: a Box O' Art (we love that); things which tell us about you, the person; things which tell us what you are interested in as art.
+Good Things: things which tell us about you, the person; things which tell us what you are interested in as art.
 Creative presentation of materials is always a bonus.

 Unnecessary Things: Formal admission documents; college essays which have nothing to do with art; letters from Mom, letters from your soccer coach; money -- we'll ask for tuition in an acceptance letter (see tuition and financial aid).
 Also, don't send us anything of significant financial or personal value (i.e. anything one of a kind or original, that you will greatly miss).
 We cannot return portions of your application.
-Some of our current proctors have lost important art this way and were very sad about it.
 We love pictures of your art, too!

 We are trying to understand who you are.
 We are looking for people who will enjoy and contribute to the multi-disciplinary art of FAP.
-Please, please send us something which gives us a little insight into your artistic self.
+Send us something which gives us a little insight into your artistic self.

 Q :: I want to go to FAP, does everyone get accepted?